Schleyer Foundation Under Declaration Of Tr 12022002

 Note: The following represents specific information about this foundation's connections and approach:

-• Drexel University Connection: The strongest connection is through Drexel University, where William Schleyer is a distinguished alumnus and long-time major donor.
-Organizations affiliated with Drexel or recommended through Drexel networks may have pathways to consideration.
+Drexel University Connection: The strongest connection is through Drexel University, where William Schleyer is a distinguished alumnus and long-time major donor.
+Organisations affiliated with Drexel or recommended through Drexel networks may have pathways to consideration.

-• Regional Nonprofit Sector: Through Mary Zygala's role as co-founder of GoodWork in Portsmouth, NH, the foundation has demonstrated interest in supporting nonprofit capacity-building organizations.
-Organizations working in the Greater Seacoast New Hampshire region and connected to the nonprofit infrastructure community may be on the foundation's radar.
+Regional Non-profit Sector: Through Mary Zygala's role as co-founder of GoodWork in Portsmouth, NH, the foundation has demonstrated interest in supporting non-profit capacity-building organisations.
+Organisations working in the Greater Seacoast New Hampshire region and connected to the non-profit infrastructure community may be on the foundation's radar.

 Decision Timeline